EC528-Fall-2025/XFault-ITBench/README.md

   <img src="https://github.com/user-attachments/assets/e610e024-2f8e-4a72-bb2c-dc9ffc6385c7" width="254" height="325" />
 </p>

+The architecture diagram now highlights the technologies in use for MVP: Prometheus (metrics), Jaeger (traces), OpenSearch (logs), and Kubernetes (fault orchestration).
+These integrations ensure each fault is observable and measurable by the AI agent.

 This project extends ITBench’s fault injection and detection framework.
 The existing open-source framework involved Kubernetes.
-The new real-world fault scenarios will be introduced to the framework with three levels of distributed systems:
+The new real-world fault scenarios will be studied and introduced to the framework with three levels of distributed systems:

 #### 1. Application-Level Faults:
   - Database connection issues